boazsegev/facil.io/README.md

 ## Using `facil.io` in your project

 It's possible to either start a new project with `facil.io` or simply add it to an existing one.
-GNU make is the default build system and CMake is also supported.
-Notice that `facil.io` is requires some C11 support from the compiler.
+GNU `make` is the default build system and CMake is also supported.
+Notice that `facil.io` requires some C11 support from the compiler.

 ### Starting a new project with `facil.io`